-In this post I will describe you an interesting problem that my colleague ran into at work.
+In this post, I will describe an interesting problem that my colleague ran into at work.
 His original VS solution consisted of two projects targeting .NET 3.5 – let’s name them Alpha and Beta.
 Alpha had a direct reference to Beta and thus depended on it.
 Beta was using NHibernate, Castle.Core and some other libraries.
-When compiling Alpha he received:
+When compiling Alpha, he received:

 and the whole build failed with: